mpv-player/mpv/DOCS/man/input.rst

     Any of these properties may be unavailable or set to dummy values if the VO window is not created or visible.

+``term-size``
+    The current terminal size.

+    This has two sub-properties.

+    ``term-size/w``
+        width of the terminal in cells
+    ``term-size/h``
+        height of the terminal in cells

+    This property is not observable.
+Reacting to size changes requires polling.

 ``window-id``
     Read-only - mpv's window id.
 May not always be available, i.e due to window not being opened yet or not being supported by the VO.